andeemarks/aeolian/README.md

 ---------------------------	| ------------------------------------------------- | ---
 [Line length][5] 			| Note and octave selection 						| Longer lines -> higher pitched notes [Cyclomatic Complexity][4]	| Tempo 											| Higher complexity -> faster tempo
-[Duplication][6] 			| Key (Major or Minor) 								| Duplication >= 10% -> minor key
-[Git commit author][7] 		| MIDI instrument (from 7 available instruments) 	| New instrument for each author change Source file name 			| Karaoke lyrics (if MIDI file is played through a player that supports the KAR format) | New filename lyric for each source file change
+[Method Length][13]			| Accompanying chord 								| A chord based around first, third, fifth or seventh of key [Duplication][6] 			| Key (Major or Minor) 								| Duplication >= 10% -> minor key [Git commit author][7] 		| MIDI instrument (from 7 available instruments) 	| New instrument for each author change Source file name 			| Karaoke lyrics (if MIDI file is played through a player that supports the KAR format) | New filename lyric for each source file change